 So we can conclude from the first few scenes that the ending Helena is seeking is marriage to Bertram, and the ending Bertram is seeking is not marrying Helena.
 Let’s circle back to get to the intersection of these opposing goals.

-Even though the play seems grounded, insofar as there are no fairies, green space, or ghosts, it is based on a Middle Ages tale from The Decameron, which means that there are a few contrived plot elements.
+Even though the play seems grounded, insofar as there are no fairies, green space, or ghosts, it is based on a Medieval tale from the Decameron, which means that there are a few contrived plot elements.
 Conveniences were the norm and this play does not skimp on them.
 Helena happens to be the daughter of a renowned physician, who taught her a lot and passed on his secret medicines after he died.

 His specialty was in the treatment of fistulas and it just so happens that the King of France is suffering from a fistula, and no other doctor has been able to treat him.
 So naturally, Helena comes before the King of France with an offer that, if she can cure him she can marry anyone she wants (outside of the royal family).
 The king accepts, and is cured.